BerlinSky/athena-template/iterations.md

 + based on the base-page branch

 ### Design Goals:
-1. Set up production build with minification
-2. Set up source-map for the production build
-3. Set up compression for js and html
++ Set up Jade process to render html

 ### Developer's Notes
-+ Set up Jade process to render html
 + Learn Jade

 ### Steps to use the iteration